austinryan14/google-homepage/README.md

 Making my own Google clone via The Odin Project.
-Will add what I have learned after I have completed the project.
+Might add more website functionality, such as search results and link references later.

 Followed this video along as a tutorial to get most of the code, and added my own touches: https://www.youtube.com/watch?v=z2QTcSOXF0Q